SG-devel/bg-img-fixed/README.md

 * Breakpoints are determined by looking for divs with class ".bg-img-fixed-breakpoint". divs used a breakpoint can be of height zero or contain content.
 In the latter case, the breakpoint is at the vertical middle of the div.
 * Background images must be placed in an outer div with classes ".bg-img-fixed" and ".z-\*", where \* determines the z-index and as such the order of the images in the stack.
 An inner div of class ".resize-wrapper" is needed for dynamic resizing on scroll.
 Example: "`<div class="bg-img-fixed z-1"><div class="resize-wrapper"><img src="..."></div></div>"`

+## Technologies
+This project uses CSS and plain Javascript